Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Conclusion

 \section{Conclusion}

 This study demonstrates the potential of quantum annealing for sampling biologically realistic chromatin states using learned model parameters.
-The chromatin domain sampling model is particularly well-suited for Quantum Annealing Sampling (QAS), owing to its low graph connectivity and orthogonal layout of the objective graph.
+Our approach does not compute explicit architectural metrics such as TAD size distributions or insulation scores.
+Instead, it focuses on reproducing statistical features such as mean marker incidences and intra-inter-nucleosome correlations.
+We generate configurations that exhibit TAD-like structural motifs.
+The chromatin domain sampling model is particularly well-suited for Quantum Annealing Sampling (QAS), due to its low graph connectivity and orthogonal layout of the objective graph.

-We observe favorable scaling behavior when embedding the model on current D-Wave hardware architectures.
+We observe favorable empirical embedding scalability when embedding the model on current D-Wave hardware architectures, in the sense that required chain lengths and qubit overhead grow moderately across the biologically relevant range of model sizes considered.
+Here, scaling refers to empirical embeddability metrics derived from the embedding statistics (e.g., chain length and qubit overhead), rather than to asymptotic or algorithmic scaling behavior.
+These trends are supported by the embedding analyses shown in Figure~\ref{fig:model:embed:long_range_chain_length} and Figure~\ref{fig:model:embed:grid_sweep}.
 Although the limited number of qubits imposes constraints for larger datasets, the introduction of a coupling-strength threshold offers a practical solution: it reduces embedding complexity while preserving model performance.
 Notably, the Zephyr topology used in the D-Wave Advantage2 system allows for lower-complexity embeddings compared to the older Pegasus topology, in agreement with prior observations in combinatorial optimization tasks.

-A grid search over the annealing time \(T_A\) and chain strength \(J_C\) reveals optimal parameter regions that exhibit characteristic behavior unique to sampling applications—distinct from optimization use cases.
-These optimal settings enable more accurate generation of chromatin states under QAS.
+Our analysis of annealing parameters shows that sampling tasks require different optimal settings, where longer annealing times and stronger chain strengths often improve performance, sampling benefits from intermediate values that preserve diversity in the sampled states.
+This distinction highlights the need for tailored quantum schedules when applying annealing to biological sampling tasks.
 We further validate our approach by comparing quantum and classical sampling statistics across multiple model sizes.
-These results provide a proof-of-concept for the use of quantum hardware in chromatin sampling workflows.
-Additionally, we show that incorporating empirical bias—either through direct incidence encoding or reverse annealing—enables targeted sampling near biologically relevant states.
+Future work will extend this framework to derive interpretable architectural metrics, enabling direct comparison with experimental TAD boundaries and insulation profiles.
+These results provide a proof-of-conceproof of conceptf quantum hardware in chromatin sampling workflows.
+Additionally, we show that incorporating empirical bias, either through direct incidence encoding or reverse annealing, enables targeted sampling near biologically relevant states.

-Importantly, quantum annealing sampling offers favorable timing behavior, particularly for smaller models.
-When parallel embedding is feasible, it enables orders-of-magnitude reductions in sampling time relative to classical methods.